-- Ensure that you work safely when installing antennas! - Never work without an effective fall arrester!
+- Ensure that all necessary safety measures are taken when installing an antenna! - In particular, never work without an effective fall arrester!

 Danger of death from electric shock!

 - Do not carry out any work on the antenna system or the antenna cable if there is a risk of lightning strike. - Do not carry out any work on the antenna system if it is not possible to maintain the prescribed safe distance to exposed lines and electrical substations.